JackPieCZ/EEPPR/README.md

 - `Metavision SDK Driver error 103001`: You are trying to open a file using a file path that contains some special characters ([Metavision FAQ](https://docs.prophesee.ai/stable/faq.html#why-do-i-get-errors-when-trying-to-read-recorded-files-raw-or-hdf5-with-studio-or-the-api-on-windows))
 - For other Metavision-related issues, see their [Troubleshooting guide](https://docs.prophesee.ai/stable/faq.html#troubleshooting)
-- `RuntimeError: Found no NVIDIA driver on your system`: If you have NVIDIA GPU, check that you have updated its driver otherwise use the `--device cpu` flag when running the method
+- `RuntimeError: Found no NVIDIA driver on your system`: If you have NVIDIA GPU, check that you have updated its driver otherwise, use the `--device cpu` flag when running the method
 - Make sure all prerequisites are correctly installed by running the `method/test_imports.py` script
 - Ensure your CUDA installation matches the version specified by the Anaconda environment version